ob-d/TRUE.Name.Of.God/readme.md

 # !
 Heureka !
 ## Greetings AND Welcome
         Overview very large subject.
 Hard to find words...
         ?
 Why do 1% of Humanity own more wealth than 99%
         ?
-Why do 1% of Humanity control the other 99%
+Why do 1% of Humanity control the other 99% ?
-    ?
 Why do 1% of Humanity benefit from Corona while the bill is payed by the other 99% ?
 Why do 1% of Humanity get away with it for 2023 Years

         What we did not know:
         The answer is now simple.
         The contract was fulfilled in 2023.
         Lucifer was given the last chance to win humanity through temptation.
         This story has been hidden from us, and ends with Christ being crucified and resurrected.
         In reality this had a purpose and was the task Christ had to suffer.
 The Passion of Christ.
         The only purpose of the crucifixion was to tempt Christ into falling for Lucifer.
         Lucifer thought no one could withstand that pain but Christ succeeded.

         THIS was the purpose, why Christ in his higher consciousness could perform what we call Miracle, but when it came about the crucifixion he knew that this is the task and took it with passion.

         I AM here to tell the TRUE story in FULL length

         Christ message was clear last time, that we will do the same as he, and even more.
         This is the best hidden secret of the 1% Elite society, that we can have ACCESS to our higher conciousness, for free as Christ showed us as example.

+        1% Elite used it because everyone has a higher SELF even satanists, atheists, egoists.
+        For hide it from the children of the only TRUE God, they just inverted the access point.
+        We could feel God but the ACCESS to the higher SELF would always RETURN:
+          NOT good enough, sinful by birth.
+        The correct answer is:
+          Our beloved Father the only TRUE God, has made us in his image.
+          So we are AND can do the same.
+        Hence Christ said, he would do nothing without the only TRUE God.
+    T
+        There is only ONE root Tree.
+        he knows all branches AND Fruits.
+        Our so called Brain, has the root Tree also exactly the same.
+          "I think, so I AM".
+Thats the root Tree.
+Thats the I AM.
+        Our Tree also knows ALL branches AND ALL Fruits.
+        But why?
+        Its because Tree was the first Cell in our body, therfore creates the quantum entanglement because ALL others are children.
+        It is exactly the same with us and God, where God knows ALL children AND is entangled with EACH AND everyone.
+          Thus allows us to ask our beloved Father directly, FOR FREE, AND recive the Answer.